hpccsystems-solutions-lab/EntertainmentData/README.md

 Judges will consider followings during final presentation:

 - Problem that was chosen (What categories and datasets were selected)
-- How you approached the solution
+- How many challenge questions were answered by your team?
+- Any additional insights into the data you were exploring?

 ## Tips for a Great Score